 As a kid I always wanted to be a bunch of grapes, like the Fruit of the Loom guy, but considering the frigid October temperatures in Michigan in the 70’s and 80’s, it was never to be.
 Thankfully global warming has changed all that and your child will most likely be very comfortable clothed in balloons on a balmy October night.

-Here is a tutorial for a little skunk costume using felt and a black hooded sweatshirt.
+I did find a simple tutorial for a little skunk costume using felt and a black hooded sweatshirt.
 We had a skunk in our yard over the summer and for as bad as they smell they are awfully cute.
 When you dress your child up as a skunk you get all the cute and none of the smell.
+Hopefully.

 Check out this iPod costume.
-Super easy and the tech savvy kids among us would think it very cool.
+Super easy and the tech-savvy kids among us would think it was very cool.
 Unless you think it’s cool and then it can’t be cool because parents are not cool.
 So do not mention that this is a cool costume.
 Got it?

-If you love your family and America enough you’ll put together this family costume set.
-This was an entry in the Make: Blog’s Halloween costume contest.
-I can actually imagine myself making almost all these costumes, all except the Mt Rushmore one.
-Which is amazing but yeah, let’s not fool ourselves into thinking I’d commit that much time to a costume.
+If you love your family and America, you can put together this family costume set.
+I can actually imagine myself making almost all these costumes, except the Mount Rushmore one.
+I mean, it’s amazing but yeah, let’s not fool ourselves into thinking I’d commit that much time to a costume.
 But the little canine White House?
 I would do that in a heartbeat.

-Super simple is this Garbage Can costume in this Craftster thread.
-I admit, being a garbage can isn’t all that fun.
+I came across this garbage can costume in a Craftster thread.
+I admit, being a garbage can doesn’t sound all that exciting.
 But imagine the fun you’d have while out trick or treating, waiting silently for a passer by, jumping out of the top to surprise them.
 I think it might give my mother a heart attack, and that’s always good for a couple of laughs.
 Probably best for kids who are pranksters at heart (so, middle schoolers, really).

 Most irreverent DIY costume goes to this tiny Frida Kahlo, who I also discovered at Crafster (go figure).
-I love the story of the costume, no one really knew what she was supposed to be (must be in the suburbs).
+I love the story of her costume: She’s two and no one really knew who or what she was supposed to be (must be in the suburbs).
 According to her mom, every time an adult tried to guess what she was dressed up as, she responded with an exasperated “NO!
 I’m Fweedah Kahwo!”
 I mean, duh.